10 Foods to Boost Your Metabolism

 4. Green Tea

 Studies show that nutrients in green tea help increase metabolism, aid in weight loss, and improve insulin sensitivity.
-Add green tea to your diet with a drink or supplement to compliment a healthy diet and regular exercise shed those unwanted pounds.
+Add green tea to your diet with a drink or supplement to complement a healthy diet and regular exercise shed those unwanted pounds.

 5. Fish and Nuts